BlackCreepyCat/Blitzmax-Opaline-Gui-2D-FrameWork/README.md

 - Use in games and applications

 ❌ **You CANNOT:**
-- Sell the framework itself (it include others langages ports)
+- Sell the framework itself (This also includes porting/conversion to other languages.)
 - Remove attribution

 **Please include** a small credit somewhere in your project! 😊